smilies-polito/PhysiSandS/README.md

 #### Quantitative Test on the first use case

-This quantitative test is performed to ensure that the Start & Stop add-on does not introduce biases into the simulator.
 To run the quantitative test, follow the same steps as for the utility test, but execute the quantitative_test.py script instead.
 ```bash
 Singularity> cd ../test
 Singularity>python quantitative_test.py /path/to/your/output/folder/
 ```

 #### Utility Test on the second use case

-This utility test demonstrates a practical use of the Start & Stop add-on by allowing the interruption and resumption of a simulation of the cancer invasion use case with updated parameters to add a knockout factor inhibiting the epithelial to mesenchymal transition.

 To run the utility test, navigate to the test folder and execute the utility_test_second.py script, specifying the folder where you want the test output to be saved and an image, as shown in the paper.
 ```bash